 Let me explain how I see and understand this passage (as it relates to the current events of our world).

 First, we need to realize that Esau did not follow after the God of Abraham, Isaac and Jacob.
 He and his descendants (both physical and Spiritual) have always focused on the material things of this world, not of the spiritual things of YHWH’s Kingdom.
-For this reason, and because of the lingering animosity toward Jacob for stealing his blessing and being placed under Jacob’s rule as a result, the descendants of Esau have always been at odds with the descendants of Jacob (i.e. all of Israel).
+For this reason, and because of the lingering animosity toward Jacob for what Esau saw as stealing his blessing, and because Isaac placed Esau’s descendants under Jacob’s rule, the descendants of Esau have always been at odds with the descendants of Jacob (i.e. all of Israel).
 But there is more.

 I also know that, because they reject God, the descendants of Esau have had the blessings of the Lord withheld from them.
 This is important because, among the long list that is included in those blessings is the ability to see with Spiritual eyes.
 And, if one cannot see with Spiritual eyes, one cannot see Truth.
 The only thing Spiritually blind people can see is themselves.

 Then Isaac tells Esau that he and his descendants will live by the sword.
 This means they will live by force.
 This does not necessarily mean by actual swords (i.e. weapons).
 It can include any type of force.
-If a person forces their will upon another — to me — this would be living by the sword.
+If a person forces their will upon another through physical means, or by placing them in a situation where they must act against their will to survive — to me — this would constitute ‘living by the sword.’